-Is a medical abortion dangerous?
+Is an abortion with pills dangerous?

-Medical abortions performed in the first 10 weeks of pregnancy have a very low risk of complications.
+No. A medical abortions performed in the first 10 weeks of pregnancy have a very low risk of complications.
 This risk is the same as when a woman has a natural miscarriage.
 These problems can easily be treated by a doctor.

 Out of every 100 women that do medical abortions, 2 or 3 women have to go to a doctor, first aid center, or hospital to receive further medical care.

 In countries where childbirth is safe, 1 in every 15.000 women dies during childbirth.
 Less than 1 in every 200,000 women who use a medical abortion die, making medical abortions safer than childbirth and about as safe as naturally occurring miscarriages.
 This means that a safe abortion with Mifepristone and Misoprostol is always lifesaving.

 In Europe, more than 1.5 million women have terminated their pregnancies with mifepristone and misoprostol.
 Medical TOP is proven to be safe and effective, with few serious complications and success rates of 95–98%.2Mifepristone and misoprostol have been on the list of essential medicines of the World Health Organization since 2005.

 Medical abortion is safer than the use of antbiotics.
 The risk of fatal anaphylaxis with penicillin has previously been estimated as about 1 in 100 000.
 Mortality of medical abortion is less than 1 per 200.000 women who do a medical abortion.

 “Abortion care can be safely provided by any properly trained health-care provider, including midlevel (i.e.non-physician) providers (3–5, 6).
 The term “midlevel providers” in the context of this document refers to a range of non-physician clinicians (e.g. midwives, nurse practitioners, clinical officers, physician assistants, family welfare visitors, and others)”